-This introductory session will kick off the series with a presentation of the newly released toolkit, “Community Information Exchange: Collaboration and Cross-Sector Data Sharing to Create Healthier Communities.”
+This introductory session kicked off the five-part webinar series with a presentation of the recently released toolkit, “Community Information Exchange: Collaboration and Cross-Sector Data Sharing to Create Healthier Communities.”

 The tenants of the collective impact model help communities develop a common vision and offer governance structures that leverage a community’s existing assets.
 In this webinar, we will discuss meaningful ways to build, engage and activate diverse partners, including establishing the need for a CIE, championing the cause and understanding the needs of your community.